roykachani/Brandlive-challenge/README.md

 Visit page to run the script [Click!](https://www.venex.com.ar/)

-## Get started
+## Getting started

     1 Visit a product in the online store.
-    2 Open the browser console and type the script.
+    2 Open the browser console and type the script in the index.js file.
     3 Execute the script.
     4 Check the localStorage in application info with key "productsVisited".